dcorneschi/cloud-cheatsheets/README.md

 ## 📖🐧Cloud Cheatsheets

-A collection of handy **Linux command-line cheatsheets** for quick reference and productivity.
+A collection of handy **Cloud command-line cheatsheets** for quick reference and productivity.
 This repository is designed to help developers, sysadmins, and Linux enthusiasts work more efficiently.

 ## 🤝 Support